 ONE Championship takes the fight to the UFC with first US card

-Singapore-based combat sport promotion plans event in Denver, Colorado, as it seeks to lay glove on leading rival on its own territory.
+Singapore-based promotion set to hold event in Denver, Colorado, as it seeks to stake claim in US combat sports market.

 Nearly 30 years after the UFC held its first fight card in Denver, the Singapore-based ONE Championship is set to put on its inaugural US event in the Colorado city as it seeks to challenge its rival promotion’s dominance on its own territory.